distro2024/distributed-chat-system/docs/work-plan.md

 Any node can get the discussion history from coordinator node: GET `/discussion`

-And the coordinator then responds with the discussion: POST `/discussion`
+The coordinator then responds with the discussion history (a list of message objects): POST `/discussion`

 ```json
 {